yohasebe/rsyntaxtree/docs/documentation.md

 </div>

 Which fonts have to be on which machine depends on the format.
-A PNG, PDF, JPG or GIF is drawn here and arrives as a picture, so nothing needs installing to look at one.
+A PNG or a PDF is drawn here and arrives as a picture, so nothing needs installing to look at one.
 An SVG carries the names of the faces rather than the shapes, and whatever opens it supplies them — so a machine without these fonts substitutes what it has, and the text comes out a little out of balance: